divijghose/firedrake/Firedrake-meeting-2025-07-02.md

 Each instance of `OptionsManager` is meant to be used for only one PETSc object, but this isn't enforced anywhere.
 In Firedrake the solver classes to connect one `OptionManager` to one PETSc object.
 This PR adds some free functions to make it easier to do this only with `petsctools`.

+## JHC: `EnsembleFunction` and friends [#4025](https://github.com/firedrakeproject/firedrake/pull/4025)
+Mixed function spaces where the components are distributed over different members of the `Ensemble`.

+Also includes `EnsembleFunctionSpace` and the corresponding dual objects.

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*